microsoft/fluentui/packages/react-text/README.md

 # @fluentui/react-text

+> WIP 🚧 - These are not production-ready components as we are still in a Beta phase.

 <!-- TODO: Add link to the new website -->

 The Text component exists to ensure consistency in your application's content by setting fixed sizes and other styles.